-A guide to installing a cat flap for your feline friends
+A guide to installing a cat door for your feline friends

 Let your cat wander with their new flap!Get help with the installation

-What do I need to install a cat flap?
+What do I need to install a cat door?

 Before you start installing your cat door, prepare the following tools and materials: